Learn More: Visa

 COVID-19 requirements or restrictions

 All travelers wishing to visit Morocco, must present a health form before boarding.
-Travelers of 12 years or younger, are exempt from testing and vaccination requirements, as well as those who are transiting at the airport.

 - COVID-19 test prior to arrival: Travelers do not need a negative pre-departure testing to travel to Morocco.